Kenneth-Mitchell/Ant-ABM/README.md

 # Recent updates:

-I am constructing a jupyter notebook version of the model that should make things easier to understand.
-The two versions are now combined in the jupyter notebook.
+The two versions of the model exist in a single jupyter notebook file now.
+Also a new version of the model was made for use in our in progress publication.
+This version makes use of a statistical model from our experimental data (not included).